BREAKING TODAY! Nationwide Block of Suppressor & SBR Tax Restriction Passed! Registry Block Pushed!

 Frequently Asked Questions

-What is the main argument behind the new lawsuit challenging the National Firearms Act (NFA)?
+What is the main legal argument against the National Firearms Act (NFA) following the elimination of its tax?

-The plaintiffs are seeking a declaration that the NFA requirements for untaxed firearms exceed Congress's enumerated powers.
-They also want a declaration that NFA regulations violate the Second Amendment and a permanent injunction against the enforcement of the NFA.
+Plaintiffs seek a court declaration that the NFA's requirements for untaxed firearms exceed Congress's enumerated powers and violate the Second Amendment.
+They aim for a permanent injunction to stop the enforcement of the NFA's registration and regulation scheme.

 Related News